Kingxukai/linux/Documentation/arch/x86/boot.rst

     	runtime_start = pref_address;
    }

-Hence the necessary memory window location and size can be estimated by a boot loader as::
+Hence the woke necessary memory window location and size can be estimated by a boot loader as::

    memory_window_start = runtime_start;